zaari/nmea-parser/README.md

 ```

 The following sample program uses the crate to parse the given NMEA sentence and
 to print some fields of the resulting data object.
-The program relies on plain `unwrap()`
+The program relies on lazy `unwrap()`
 functions to simplify the example.
 In real-life applications proper handling of
 `None` cases is needed.